How to Prevent Blackheads, According to a DermatologistSeptember 14, 2022

 If you experience black dots on your face, whatever you do, don't pick them!
 You might assume it’s a speck of dirt, but it’s probably a blackhead.
 These common blemishes — which look like tiny black dots on the skin — are a type of acne that appear when pores are clogged.
 To learn how to treat and prevent blackheads from coming back, we spoke to Dr. Jeannette Graf, a New York-Based board-certified dermatologist and Skincare.com consultant.
-Keep reading to learn how blackheads differ from other types of acne and find product recommendations that prevent blackheads from forming.
+Keep reading to learn how blackheads differ from other types of acne and find product recommendations for your skincare routine that prevent blackheads from forming.

 What Are Blackheads?